 Not All Calories are Equal

 Feeding treats or table scraps will add to your dog's calorie intake.
 Be sure that treats and snacks make up only 10 percent or less of your dog's daily intake.
-Ninety percent of your dog's daily calorie intake should come from a complete and balanced diet.
+At least ninety percent of your dog's daily calorie intake should come from a complete and balanced diet.
 Consult your vet for advice when choosing a diet for your dog.

 When choosing a commercial diet, look for diets that meet AAFCO standards for your dog's life stage (this should be on the label).
 The daily feeding recommendations on the label can be used as a general guideline and are fine for many dogs.
 However, you may need to adjust the amount you feed based on your dog's needs.
 Dog food labels typically list the kcal per cup or can of food.
-The kcals may also be broken down by gram.
+The kcals may also be listed by the amount per kilogram.

 Homemade dog food is more complicated.
 In addition to calories, you must consider protein, fat, and water content as well as the appropriate amount of vitamins, minerals, and other nutrients.
 It is essential to work with a veterinarian to design a complete and balanced homemade diet for your dog.